bluenviron/gomavlib/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aler9/gomavlib)](https://goreportcard.com/report/github.com/aler9/gomavlib)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue)](https://pkg.go.dev/github.com/aler9/gomavlib?tab=doc)

 gomavlib is a library that implements the Mavlink protocol (2.0 and 1.0) in the Go programming language.
-It can power UGVs, UAVs, ground stations, monitoring systems or routers acting in a Mavlink network.
+It can power UGVs, UAVs, ground stations, monitoring systems or routers, connected in a Mavlink network.

 Mavlink is a lightweight and transport-independent protocol that is mostly used to communicate with unmanned ground vehicles (UGV) and unmanned aerial vehicles (UAV, drones, quadcopters, multirotors).
 It is supported by the most popular open-source flight controllers (Ardupilot and PX4).